wp-plugins/wp-payeezy-donate/readme.txt

 1. WP Payeezy Donate Settings.
 2. The shortcode `[wp_payeezy_donation_form]` added to a post.
 3. The published donation form ready to be used by someone wishing to make a donation.
+4. Where to get the values for Payment Page ID and Transaction Key within Payeezy, Payment Pages > The Payment Page > Security.
+5. Where to get the value for Recurring Billing ID within Payeezy, Recurring > The Recurring Plan.

 == Changelog ==